Polygenic inheritance vs Single gene inheritance, Non-mendelian inheritance and Genomic imprinting

 Genomic imprinting

-Normally some genes show differences in expression according to the parent of origin, where inactivation of these genes occurs most likely by methylation during gamete formation and persist permanently in a such inactive form and passes on to offspring in relation to parent sex imprint.
+Normally some genes show differences in expression according to the parent of origin, where inactivation of these genes occurs most likely by methylation during gamete formation and persists permanently in a such inactive form and passes on to offspring in relation to parent sex imprint.
 In such a case, the allele derived from the other parent will be the only active allele copy of such gene.

 Hence different clinical features can result depending on whether the defective gene is inherited from the mother or the father.
 This has been observed in two clinical syndromes associated with an imprinted region on chromosome 15 (15q11-q13).
 Mental handicap with obesity (eg Prader Willi Syndrome) occurs if the mutant gene was inherited from the father (it results from the interstitial deletion of the long arm of chromosome 15 derived from the father.